bessagroup/f3dasm/docs/source/classes/miscellaneous/functions.rst

 Gradient
 ^^^^^^^^

-The gradient of a function can be estimated by calling the :func:`~f3dasm.base.function.Function.dfdx` function:
+The gradient of a function can be estimated by calling the :func:`~f3dasm.base.function.Function.dfdx_legacy` function:

 .. code-block:: python

-  >>> sphere_function.dfdx(x)
+  >>> sphere_function.dfdx_legacy(x)
   ... array([[26.2144 , 41.94304]])

-The gradient is estimated using the numdifftools package.
+The gradient is estimated with the central differences method.

 Plotting
 ^^^^^^^^